engie-group/shaystack/docs/sql_provider.md

 #### SQL Provider

 This provider use an ontology imported in SQL database.
 Each entity is saved in a row in the JSON format.
+Use `HAYSTACK_PROVIDER=shaytack.providers.db` or `HAYSTACK_PROVIDER=shaytack.providers.sql`
-Use `HAYSTACK_PROVIDER=shaytack.providers.sql` to use this provider.
+to use this provider.
 Add the variable `HAYSTACK_DB` to describe the link to the root table.
 At this time, only SuperSQLite and Postgresql was supported.

 ```console
 $ pip install 'shaystack[graphql,lambda]'